peturik/massive/README.md

 ## Project Description

 **Massive** is a web application developed using the Next.js framework and TypeScript.
-The application uses the [Lucia Auth](https://github.com/pilcrowOnPaper/lucia-auth) library to manage user authentication, providing a simple and flexible way to handle users and sessions.
 The project also includes an Admin Panel.

 ## Technologies and Libraries Used

 - **Next.js** — A React framework that supports server-side rendering and static site generation.
 - **TypeScript** — A programming language that adds static typing to JavaScript.
-- **Lucia Auth** — An authentication library that abstracts user and session management from the application and database.
+- **Supabase** — Managed DB that abstracts user and session management from the application and database.
 - **Tailwind CSS** — A utility-first CSS framework for rapid UI styling.
 - **ESLint** — A code analysis tool that helps maintain code quality and consistency.
 - **PostCSS** — A tool for transforming CSS using plugins.